alisonbessa/todo-app/README.md

 - **SVG Icons:** Imported as React components for flexibility and performance.
 - **Linting:** ESLint with recommended and type-aware rules ensures code quality.

+## 🚀 Future Ideas

+For a list of planned features and ideas for future development, see [FUTURE_IDEAS.md](./FUTURE_IDEAS.md).

-## ✨ Contributing
+## 🤝 Contributing

-This is a project used to review some techniques and test new packages, but if anyone wants to contribute, feel free to do so.
+This project is used to review techniques and test new packages, but contributions are welcome!
+Feel free to open issues or submit pull requests.

 ## 📄 License